st-user/ojm-drone-remote/README.md

 # ojm-drone-remote/ojm-drone-local

-The toy application to control [Tello EDU](https://www.ryzerobotics.com/jp/tello-edu) on a browser over the internet using WebRTC.
+The toy application to control [Tello/Tello EDU](https://www.ryzerobotics.com/jp/tello) on a browser over the internet using WebRTC.
 This application is made by the author personally and is **NOT** an official application by Ryze tech.

 This 'ojm-drone-remote' is used together with ['ojm-drone-local'](https://github.com/st-user/ojm-drone-local).
 So I'll explain about both 'ojm-drone-remote' and 'ojm-drone-local' in this README.